pocc/tshark.dev/content/capture/capture_filters.md

 ## Capture Filters

-To specify a capture filter, use -f <filter>.
+To specify a capture filter, use `tshark -f <filter>`.
 To specify a display filter, use -Y <filter>.
 If you would like to optimize display filtering over 2 passes, you can specify the first with `-R <filter> -2 -Y <2nd filter>`.